ryantownshend/date_format_machine/README.md

 # date format machine - dfm

+- `dfm` Date Format Machine, tool for converting a collection of known timestamps and date formats

 `dfm --list` to show list of known timestamps and formats.

     key        type                 example                             note                              action